-This command starts an interactive shell script that will allow the user to configure the time mode of any optional AM Code Output (time code) or Serial Time Output.
-Selections are UTC, GPS, Local-Auto and Local-Manual.
+This command starts an interactive shell script that will allow you to configure the time mode of the front-panel display and the optional time code or Serial Time outputs.
+Selections are: UTC, GPS, Local-Auto and Local-Manual.
 These settings have no effect on the operation of the NTP daemon or the underlying Linux operating system time.
 These ALWAYS operate in UTC.